hnimminh/shield/README.md

 </p>

-## Declaimed
+## Disclaimer
 * Currently work in progress.
 * It is a learning based project to grab knowledges.

-*but usable by brave souls who don't mind some API instability between updates*
+*but usable by brave souls who don't mind some API instability between updates, Use at your own risk*

 ## License
 [MIT](./LICENSE)